-This chapter describes the problems indicated by the warning lights and provides information on how to solve problems with the projector.
+T his chapter describes the problems indicated by the warning lights and provides information on how to solve problems with the projector.
 It is divided into the following sections:

-- Problems with the projector.
-See this section if the projector is not working and to find out what the warning lights are indicating. - Problems with the remote control.
-See this section if the projector is not responding to remote control commands. - Problems with the screen image.
-See this section if you cannot project an image or if the screen image is not good.
+- ☐ Problems with the projector.
+See this section if the projector is not working and to find out what the warning lights mean. - ☐ Problems with the remote control.
+See this section if the projector is not responding to remote control commands. - Problems with the screen image or sound.
+See this section if you cannot project an image or if the screen image or sound is not good.

 If you have a problem, check the appropriate section and follow all suggestions that apply to your problem.
-If none of the suggestions solves the problem, call your dealer or contact EPSON as described on page 6.
+You can also check the online help by pressing the Help button on the control panel or remote control.
+If none of the suggestions solves the problem, call your dealer or contact EPSON as described on page 7.